-- Comprehensive prenatal, perinatal, and postpartum care (including high-risk specialty care); - Prenatal risk assessment and completion of the Maryland Prenatal Risk Assessment form (MDH 4850).
-See Attachment R; - An individualized plan of care based upon the risk assessment and which is modified during the course of care as needed; - Appropriate levels of inpatient care, including emergency transfer of pregnant women and newborns to tertiary care centers; - Case management services; - Prenatal and postpartum counseling and education including basic nutrition education; - Nutrition counseling by a licensed nutritionist or dietician for nutritionally high-risk pregnant women.
+- Comprehensive prenatal, perinatal, and postpartum care (including high-risk specialty care): - Prenatal risk assessment and completion of the Maryland Prenatal Risk Assessment form MDH 4850.
+(For updated form visit: https://health.maryland.gov/mmcp/Documents/Maryland%20Prenatal%20Risk%20Assesment%20-%20Revised%2010.4.22.pdf) - An individualized plan of care based upon the risk assessment and which is modified during the course of care as needed; - Appropriate levels of inpatient care, including emergency transfer of pregnant women and newborns to tertiary care centers; - Case management services; - Prenatal and postpartum counseling and education including basic nutrition education; - Nutrition counseling by a licensed nutritionist or dietician for nutritionally high-risk pregnant women. - Doula support for prenatal visits, attendance at labor and delivery, and postpartum visits; - Prenatal, postpartum, and infant home visits from pregnancy and childbirth up to two or three years of the child's age.